Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: Experimental Results

-We take the 12 UCI datasets listed in Table \ref{dataDetails} and as before, randomly remove upto $\frac{m}{2}$ features from each of the data instances so that an average of about $\frac{m}{4}$ of the features are missing from each instance.
-Each of the features of each dataset are normalized so as to have zero mean and unit standard deviation.
-We then run the HAC-FWPD algorithm (with AL-FWPD as the proximity measure), alongside the standard HAC algorithm (with AL as the proximity measure) on the datasets obtained after applying ZI, MI, SVDI and kNNI, each for 20 independent runs with the same patterns of missingness for each of the techniques.
-AL is preferred here over SL and CL as it is observed to generally achieve higher NMI and ARI values.
-The results of the experiments are listed in terms of the means and standard deviations of the NMI and ARI values, in Table \ref{uciHacResults}.
-The W-T-L of HAC-FWPD w.r.t. each of the contending methods are also listed at the bottom of the table.
-We only report the best results for kNNI, along with the best $k$ values.
+The experimental setup described in Section \ref{sec:ExpPhil} is also used to compare the HAC-FWPD algorithm (with AL-FWPD as the proximity measure) to the standard HAC algorithm (with AL as the proximity measure) in conjunction with ZI, MI, SVDI and kNNI.
+Results are reported as means and standard deviations of obtained ARI values over the 20 independent runs.
+AL is preferred here over SL and CL as it is observed to generally achieve higher ARI values.
+The results of the experiments are listed in Tables \ref{mcarHacResults}-\ref{mnar2HacResults}.
+The statistically significance of the listed results are also summarized at the bottom of the respective tables in terms of average ranks as well as signed rank test hypotheses and p-values ($H_0$ signifying that the ARI values achieved by the proposed method and the contending method originate from identical distributions having the same medians; $H_1$ implies that the ARI values achieved by the proposed method and the contender originate from different distributions).

-It is seen from Table \ref{uciHacResults} that the HAC-FWPD algorithm is able to achieve the best results on 10 out of the 12 tested datasets.
-SVDI and kNNI are each able to achieve the best results on 1 of the 12 datasets, while ZI and MI never achievebest performance on any of the tested datasets.
-The W-T-L of HAC-FWPD w.r.t. to the other methods show that the proposed method generally achieves statistically significant improvements and seldom performs significantly worse.